roo-nju/starter-hugo-academic/content/publication/example/index.md

 publication_types: ["2"]

 ## Publication name and optional abbreviated publication name.
-publication: In *"IEEE Transactions on Circuits and Systems I: Regular Papers"*
+#publication: In *IEEE Transactions on Circuits and Systems I: Regular Papers*
 #publication_short: In *ICW*

 #abstract: "CIM-DSE: Design Space Exploration for Analyzing and Bridging the Efficiency Gap between the Computing-in-Memory Macro and Accelerator (under review)"